SearidangPa/go-test-t.nvim/readme.md

 ## What is go-test-t?

-Running and managing Go tests with terminal integration, pinning capabilities, and comprehensive test result display.
+Running, viewing, and navigating between code and terminal for Go tests

 ## Features

-- **Terminal Integration**: Run tests in dedicated terminals with multiplexer support
-- **Test Pinning**: Pin failing tests for quick re-execution
 - **Real-time Results**: Live test output with JSON parsing
-- **Test Discovery**: Automatically find and run enclosing tests
 - **Quickfix Integration**: Failed tests appear in quickfix list
 - **Multiple Test Scopes**: Run all tests, package tests, or individual tests
+- **Test Pinning**: Pin failing tests for visual tracking when rerunning
+- **Terminal Integration**: Run tests in dedicated terminals with multiplexer support.

 ## Installation